One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Do a quick online search of common Konglish words.
 You’ll be surprised at how much Korean you already know!

 Tip #5: Surround Yourself with Korean

-As we’ll explore later, total immersion is perhaps the best way to learn Korean.
+As we’ll explore later, total immersion is perhaps the best way to learn Korean quickly.
 The thing is, not all of us can afford a long vacation in Seoul.
 You can still integrate the language in your daily life to simulate the experience of Korean immersion.
-This can be as simple as changing your phone’s language settings or sticking post-it notes on everyday items around the house with their Korean words.
+This can be as simple as changing your phone’s language settings.

 Surrounding yourself with Korean doesn’t have to mean hours upon hours of grueling study every day.
 On the contrary, you can keep Korean on your mind by using downtime wisely.
 Take advantage of your commute to work and lunch breaks to practice Korean.

-Quiz yourself with flashcards or play games on a fun Korean app.
+Quiz yourself with flashcards.
 If you prefer to go hands-free, make use of the many Korean podcasts and audiobooks as you work out or drive.
-Downtime adds up quickly and can be very useful if you want to learn Korean fast.
+Downtime adds up quickly and can be very useful if you want to learn to speak Korean fast.